-MTSA Existing Planned Density Actual Current Density(2016)
+Major Transit Station Area Existing Planned Density Actual Current Density (2016)

-Fairbank LRT Station 262 /HA

-105/HA (approx)
+Fairbank 262 people & jobs/hectare 105 people & jobs/hectare (approx..)

-The above figures demonstrate that existing planning permissions substantially exceed what actually gets built - by a factor of 250% in this area.
-This underlines the importance of establishing minimum densities that are meaningful if the intensification and increased housing supply sought by the province is to result.
+The above figures demonstrates that existing planning permissions substantially exceed what actually gets built - by a factor of 250% in this area.
+This underlines the importance of establishing minimum densities that are meaningful if the intensification and increased housing supply sought by the Province is to result.

-The Fairbank Major Transit Station Area Already Features Numerous Planning Applications - All of Which are Seeking Density Permissions Well Above those Contemplated in OPA 570
+The Fairbank Protected Major Transit Station Area Already Features Numerous Planning Applications - All of Which Are Seeking Density Permissions Well Above Those Contemplated in OPA 570

-There are a number of active applications underway in the Fairbank Major Transit Station Area.
-This reflects the market anticipation and assessment that the area is well-suited for residential intensification, with the soon to be opened Eglinton LRT and the Fairbank Station.
+There are a number of active applications underway in the Fairbank Protected Major Transit Station Area.
+This reflects the market's anticipation and assessment that the area is well-suited for residential intensification, with the soon-to-be-opened Eglinton LRT and Fairbank LRT Station.